kobolabs/metadata-style-guide/README.md

 ### Notes</br>
 Best practices recommend that books include at least 3 subject category codes to maximize customer reach.
 We do not currently accept Thema codes.
+Kobo only supports BISAC, BIC, CULTURA, and CLIL categories codes.
+(Please note that the CLIL codes are accepted but mapped to BISAC via our system).</br>

 <sub>:back:[Table of Contents](#table-of-contents)</sub>